 Beyond The Number 42

-In his poignant novel, The Hitchhikers Guide to the Galaxy, Douglas Adams surveyed the answer to the ultimate Question of Life, the Universe and Everything.
-He wrote of a group of hyper-intelligent pan-dimensional beings who built a stupendous supercomputer called Deep Thought to decipher the answer to life’s ultimate Question.
-The computer took 7 ½ million years to “think about it” before reaching its conclusion.
-A rather small number.
+In his poignant novel, The Hitchhikers Guide to the Galaxy, Douglas Adams surveyed the answer to the ultimate Question of Life, the Universe, and Everything.
+He wrote of a group of hyperintelligent pan-dimensional beings who built a stupendous supercomputer called Deep Thought to decipher the answer to life’s ultimate Question.
+The computer took 7 ½ million years to “think about it” before reaching its conclusion, which was a rather small number.
 42.

 The philosophical arithmetic used to arrive at 42 appeared as mathematical gibberish to the beings who constructed the computer because they never actually knew what the ultimate Question was to begin with.
-Regardless of that very droll oversight, it’s what this arbitrary number symbolizes is how we find true enlightenment.
+Regardless of the droll oversight, what this arbitrary number symbolizes is how we can find true enlightenment.

-Adams had stated his double digit figure was just a made up thing to move the story, yet countless heathens have put forth theories in attempts decode the empty numerical, repeatedly assigning their own meaning to fit within its mathematical constraints.
+In interviews since the book’s publication, Adams has stated his double-digit figure was just a made up thing to move the story, yet countless heathens have put forth theories in attempts to decode the empty numerical, repeatedly assigning their own meaning to fit within the numerical constraint.